WCLG-FM: Sale

 On September 26, 2013, Bowers entered into an agreement to sell WCLG-FM and sister station WCLG to AJG Corporation, for $1.8 Million.

 On October 21, 2013, the Federal Communications Commission (FCC) rescinded the transfer-of-ownership application after an objection by Joe Potter, Senior Vice President of IMG Sports.
-Potter contends there is "very close connections and operational control" between AJG Corporation and West Virginia Radio Corporation (WVRC).
+Potter contends there is "very close connections and operational control" between AJG Corporation and West Virginia Radio Corporation (now WVRC Media).
+(WVRC).
 The co-directors of West Virginia Radio Corporation, John and David Raese, operate AJG Corporation as a trust for their descendents.

 Potter's complaint goes on to say that "IMG was close to finalizing a contract to air WVU sports" but was "prevented by the terms of AJG's purchase agreement" which barred Bowers Broadcasting Corporation from "'entering into any contract or agreement' without the consent of AJG".

 West Virginia Radio Corporation previously held the rights to West Virginia University sports before losing them to IMG Sports.
 West Virginia Radio Corporation filed a lawsuit against West Virginia University and IMG Sports, to retain the broadcast rights, which it lost in late August 2013.

 The FCC granted the ownership transfer on February 3, 2015 subject to several conditions regarding business relationships and communication between AJG and WVRC.
 An appeal of the grant conditions was denied by the FCC on September 16, 2015.
 Bowers Broadcasting subsequently filed applications for extension of the consummation of the transfer on October 23, 2015, January 29, 2016, April 22, 2016, July 22, 2016, and October 17, 2016.
 The last of these extension requests was denied by the FCC on November 30, 2016, and this denial was appealed on January 10, 2017.

 The transfer to AJG Corporation was eventually consummated on September 1, 2017.

 Programming

 Weekdays used to begin with the nationally syndicated Lex and Terry Morning Show.
 In late 2016, the station began its own weekday morning show called "It's Better Than Your Morning Show Show".
 The station also has a news department which prepares and broadcasts local news reports on weekdays.
-The rest of the day was filled with local WCLG DJ's Marshall, and Jeff Miller, respectively.
+The rest of the day was filled with local WCLG DJs Marshall, and Jeff Miller, respectively.
 The station previously aired "The CLG Punk and Ska Show" on Tuesday Nights, featuring local and national punk and ska artists and bands.
 The show ended on April 15, 2014.

 On weekends, WCLG-FM once featured local DJs Whalen, Chuck, Chris, Zee Marie and Jeff Jasper.
 Weekend programs on WCLG-FM consist of "CLG Homegrown", featuring unsigned local artists and the nationally syndicated "HardDrive with Lou Brutus".

-As of Summer 2020, the CLG lineup includes the CLG Morning Show with Marshall and Dave, the CLG Workforce with Ashley, Afternoon Chaos with Chris Chaos, and Sweitzer, your Nighttime Rocker.
+As of Summer 2020, the CLG lineup includes the CLG Morning Show with Marshall and Dave, the CLG Workforce with Ashley, Afternoon Chaos with Chris Chaos, and Dave Sweitzer, your Nighttime Rocker.